HungrySlugs-CSE115A/hungry-slugs-webapp/README.md

 ## Running Code

+* Make sure to have a private folder in the root directory that contains all secrets. (for now you can get this folder from our shared google drive folder)
 * Make sure that you have all the python dependencies installed in the requirements.txt
 * Make sure to install JS dependencies with `bun i` or `npm i`
 * you then will have to have two terminals to run backend and frontend